ralvescosta/the_kubernetes_book/README.md

     - Running a special *init container* that's guaranteed to start and complete before your main app container.
 It's guaranteed to only run once.

   - **Hands-on with Pods**:

+    - When we need to interact with K8S whe use the manifest files, in the manifest files we always going have for main keys:

+      - kind - Kubernetes object type
+      - apiVersion - <api-group>/<version> - most used <api-groups> is in the *core* and in this case we do not need to specify the <api-group> only the version
+      - metadata - object metadata like: name, label, namespace.
+If namespace is not specified the K8S will use the default namespace in the current context
+      - spec - here we define the services/containers.

+    - To deploy a Pod in K8S we use this command:

+      ```bash
+        kubectl apply -f pod/pod.yml
+      ```

+    - Pod introspection:

+      ```bash
+        kubectl get pods

+        kubectl get pod <pod-name>

+        kubectl get pods <pod-name> -o json

+        kubectl describe pods <pod-name>

+        kubectl logs <pod-name>

+        kubectl logs <pod-name> --container <container-name>

+        kubectl exec <pod-name> -- ps aux

+        kubectl exec -it <pod-name> -- sh
+      ```

+  - **Pod Hostname**:

+    - Every container in a Pod inherits its hostname from the name of the Pod.

+      ```bash
+        kubectl exec -it hello-pod -- sh

+        env | grep HOSTNAME
+      ```

+  - **Multi-container Pod using spec.initContainers**:

+    - if in our spec section we first declare a initContainers, the Pod will running this container first before and after will execute the container